sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

 ## Pre-requisites

-1. **Microsoft Azure Account:** You will need a valid and active azure account for the labs
+1. **Microsoft Azure Account:** You will need a valid and an active azure account for this lab.

 2. You need a **Visual Studio Team Services Account** and <a href="https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate">Personal Access Token</a>

 ## Setting up the VSTS Project

-1. Use <a href="https://vstsdemobuildertest.azurewebsites.net/?name=PartsUnlimited" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+1. Use <a href="https://vstsdemobuildertest.azurewebsites.net/?name=PartsUnlimited" target="_blank">VSTS Demo Data Generator</a> to provision the project on your VSTS account.

    <img src="images/vsts_demo_site.png">

-2. Once the project is provisioned, select the URL to navigate to the project.
+2. Once the project is provisioned, click the URL to navigate to the project.

    <img src="images/navigate_to_vsts.png">